 The Ascot, Sunninghill & District Horticultural Society was founded in 1884, holding its first show at the racecourse in the same year.
 This show was primarily aimed at professional gardeners with sections for amateurs and cottagers.
 Sunningdale was included in the title in 1889.
-After early enthusiasm there were periods from 1900 through to 1919 when the society verged on total extinction.
-Happily, the society “re-started” in 1919 when Dr. Herbert Crouch led preparations for a summer show, featuring vegetables, fruit and flowers.
-It became affiliated to the RHS in the following year.
+After early enthusiasm, there were periods from 1900 through to 1919 when the society verged on extinction.
+Happily, it “re-started” in 1919 when Dr. Herbert Crouch led preparations for a summer show, featuring vegetables, fruit and flowers, and it became affiliated to the RHS in the following year.

-Other short-term lets have included St. Michael’s school playing field behind the Ascot Day Centre which was used as allotments (16 plots @ 10 poles) from 1980 through to 1991 and Blythewood Allotments which existed for a short spell from the late 1970s through to 1983.
+Other short-term lets have included: St. Michael’s school playing field behind the Ascot Day Centre in Sunninghill which was used as allotments (16 plots @ 10 poles) from 1980 through to 1991; and Blythewood Allotments which existed for a short spell from the late 1970s through to 1983.

 The Royal Ascot Cricket Club obtained permission from Queen Victoria in 1883 to form a cricket club on Ascot Heath.
 However, it was two years later before the ground was ready to play on.
-The RAF used the Heath during World War I, and so the club had to be re-established during the 1920s and a new pavilion was subsequently opened in 1934.
+The RAF used the Heath during World War I, and so the club had to be re-established during the 1920s, and a new pavilion was subsequently opened in 1934.
 Cricket managed to continue during World War II thanks to the generosity of the Racecourse Authority and the help of soldiers who were based in Ascot.

 The modern game of golf is generally considered to have Scottish origins, dating back to the 15th century.
 The first course in England was at Blackheath where Henry, the son of James VI of Scotland and I of England, played with other courtiers in the early 17th century.
 However, it was 1864 before the next course was built in England at Westward Ho.
 There were 12 courses in 1880, 50 by 1887 and over 1,000 by 1914.

 The Royal Ascot Golf Club was the earliest club in this part of Berkshire, being founded in 1887 by F. J. Patton, a local barrister.
 It was a nine hole course in the middle of the racecourse.
 Queen Victoria granted it royal status in the same year.
 Ascot Ladies soon had their own nine hole course, also on the heath in the middle of the racecourse.
 The two clubs amalgamated in 1895 and an eighteen hole course was designed.
-Some of Victoria’s children leaned to play golf on the course, and the royal connection continued when the Prince of Wales, later King Edward VII, was made the club’s patron in 1901.
+Some of Victoria’s children learned to play golf on the course, and the royal connection continued when the Prince of Wales, later King Edward VII, was made the club’s patron in 1901.

 Other courses began to spring up in the surrounding area and Ascot’s fortunes went into a bit of a decline in the 1920s.
 The course was requisitioned by the War Office during World War II, but it was re-formed in the early post-war years.

-The word “Tennis” is first heard in the middle of the 13th century.
-The medieval form of tennis is known as real tennis.
+The word “tennis” was first heard in the middle of the 13th century.
+The medieval form of the game is known as real tennis.
 Henry VIII was a keen player on a court that he had built at Hampton Court Palace.
 There were 14 courts in London during the reign of James I.

-There are several references to tennis being played locally in the 1890s.
+There are several references to lawn tennis being played locally in the 1890s.
 The Royal Ascot Tennis Club was established in 1906.
 It was a grass court club on Ascot Heath inside the racecourse.
 The club eventually moved to Ascot Wood where it currently has four floodlit hard courts and a clubhouse.

 The Parish Council built tennis courts at Victory Field for public use in 1951.